WJakubowsk/gen_ai_hackaton/README.md

 This is performed using GitGuardian software.
 It checks for any vulnerabilities in the existing source code, including Common Vulnerabilities and Exposures, outdated libraries, license issues etc.

 2. Infrastructure risk analysis.
-This is performed using Azure Security Center.
+This is performed using Azure Cloud Defender for Cloud.
 It is a service provided by Azure cloud to monitor deployed resources.
 It inspects vulnerabilities and suggests recommendations for provided resources.